Video games in China: Chinese console ban (2000–2015)

 The concerns about video game addiction and negative influence on the youth came to a head in June 2000.
 The State Council passed a bill crafted by seven ministries specifically aimed at video games.
 The bill established certain provisions on video game content and regulations on operations of Internet cafés and arcades.
 The most significant facet of this bill was a ban on the production, import, and sale of consoles and arcade machines.
-This ban was not absolute, as it allowed for some consoles to be released in China, notably Sony's PlayStation 2 in 2004 and several of Nintendo's consoles rebranded under the iQue partnership.
-However, with the restriction on game imports and their content, these consoles did not catch on in China.
+However, the ban was poorly enforced, resulting in consoles being available on the gray market, often hacked.
+Importers, however, did not hide it from the government, and their stores could be found in large shopping malls.
+Despite this, the ban resulted in limiting of supplies and very high prices, far beyond the average citizen.
+The alternative was 8-bit and 16-bit clones manufactured in China in government-approved forms, such as educational computers, plug'n'plays, dvd players and handhelds.
+Global video game producers also attempted to enter the market with government approval, notably Sega Pico in 2002, Sony's PlayStation 2 in 2004 and several of Nintendo's consoles rebranded under the iQue partnership.
+However, with the restriction on game imports and their content, high price, huge piracy, outdated graphics, these consoles did not catch on in China.
 The ban did not include games available on personal computers (PC), and as a result, the PC video game market in China flourished over the next fifteen years.
 Internet cafés flourished, growing from 40,000 in 2000 to over 110,000 by 2002, and have remained numerous since.

 The ban on arcade machines was dropped in 2009, but while arcade were permitted to operate, they had to take several safeguards to prevent excessive use by youth.
 However, since such arcades offered a low-cost way to play games without a PC, they still became a thriving industry comparable to PC gaming at internet cafés.
 As a result, Chinese gamers frequently visit the arcades to play action games, particularly fighting games, and occasionally unlicensed arcade ports of popular PC or mobile games such as Angry Birds or Plants vs. Zombies.